 Step 4: Hover over each step to reveal the key metrics and track your customer journey through the funnel.

-How Path Analysis Helps You Optimize Your Next Experiment
+How Journey Analysis Helps You Optimize Your Next Experiment

 - Spot high-impact drop-off points